 - Cleaners for Shelters and surroundings, catering assistants, etc.

-Preliminary level job before having a full-time job in the private sector for the homeless
+Preliminary level job before having a full-time job in the private sector for homeless

 - Cleaners for parks, assistants at workplace for the disabled, office assistants, etc.

-- Customized-job consulting in the private sector for the homeless eager to work
+- Customized-job consulting in the private sector for homeless eager to work

 Operating workplaces for cottage industries (making candles, shopping bags, etc.)